City of Kelowna - Active Living and Culture Division

 Examples of neighborhood grant projects/initiatives include:

 - Little free library and pantry

 - Interpretative nature signage

 GrantWatch ID#: 179846

-Maximum grant amount is $1,000 per project/initiative.
+Maximum grant amount is $1,500 per project.

 For Summer grants, the implementation phase is May-September, and the project completion date is September 30.

 For Fall grants, the implementation phase is August-December, and the project completion date is December 31.

 For Winter grants, the implementation phase is January-April, and the project completion date is April 30.